 2) You Can Use Per Diems to Calculate Business Travel Costs

 The term "per diem" means per day.
 Per diems are amounts that are considered reasonable for daily expenses while traveling, for meals and miscellaneous expenses.
 Per diem rates are set for U.S. and overseas travel, and rates differ depending on the area.

 For example, per diem rates in larger U.S. cities are higher than for sections of the country outside larger metropolitan areas.
-Companies can set their own per diem rates, but most businesses use the per diem rates set by the U.S. government.
+Companies can set their own per diem rates, but most businesses use the rates set by the U.S. government.

 Per diem reimbursements are not taxable if they are greater If your employees receive more per diem than the maximum rate set by the General Services Administration, the excess is taxable to the employee.

 3) International Business Travel Has Different Rules